utkarshcmu/grafana.org/content/blog/2016-11-09-grafana-v4-beta.md

 There is some minor improvements to drag and drop behaviour.
 Now when dragging a panel from one row to another you will insert the panel and Grafana will automatically make room for it.
-When you drag a panel within a row you will simple reorder the panels.
+When you drag a panel within a row you will simply reorder the panels.

 If you look at the animation to the right you can see that you can drag and drop a new panel.
 This is not required, you can also just click the panel type and it will be inserted at the end of the row